Last Updated: June 12, 2021

 - Fast Casual

 There have been some murmurings of cultural degradation.
 Some people feel that the ethnic food offered in some of these places is inauthentic.
-While a lot of Americans associate Taco Bell with Mexican cuisine, they’re only experiencing a very tiny part of the food.
+For example, while many Americans associate Taco Bell with Mexican cuisine, they’re only experiencing a very tiny part of the nation’s traditional meals, and a lot of the typical fast food items.

 Food concerns aside, these restaurants use bold colors and energetic music to get you to eat and leave faster.
 These are volume businesses.